StackExchange/stack-blog/README.md

 ### Setting up locally

 **1. Install Jekyll and dependencies.** First thing you're going to need to do is set up Jekyll and the appropriate dependencies so you can develop locally.
 The easiest way to install everything is to use [RubyGems](https://rubygems.org/pages/download) and follow the instructions on the [Jekyll](http://jekyllrb.com/docs/installation/) website.
-In addition to the basic Jekyll installation, you also need to install the `jekyll-sitemap` gem using the following command:
+In addition to the basic Jekyll installation, you also need to install the `jekyll-sitemap` gem.
+After install RubyGems on your machine, you really only to run two basic commands:
 ```
+gem install jekyll
 gem install jekyll-sitemap
 ```